-Limitation of Liability Agreements, dated June 27, 2008, June 25, 2010 and June 28, 2011, between Internet Initiative Japan Inc. and outside directors and outside company auditors.
-We entered into a Limitation of Liability Agreement with Mr. Masaki Okada and Mr. Masaaki Koizumi as our outside company auditors on June 27, 2008, with Mr. Yasurou Tanahashi, Mr. Takashi Hiroi and Mr. Shingo Oda as our outside directors on June 25, 2010 and with Mr. Junnosuke Furukawa as our outside director on June 28, 2011, respectively, under which we limit the liability of outside directors in accordance to the rules defined in Article 427 of the Corporation Law of Japan.
-Under the terms of the agreements on limited liability are automatically renewed if the outside directors and auditors are re-elected and terminate when the outside directors and auditors subject to the agreements on limited liability become a director, executive officer or employee of the Company.
+Limitation of Liability Agreements, dated June 27, 2012 and June 28, 2011, between Internet Initiative Japan Inc. and outside directors and outside company auditors.
+We entered into a Limitation of Liability Agreement with Mr. Yasurou Tanahashi, Mr. Takashi Hiroi and Mr. Shingo Oda, our outside directors and Mr. Masaki Okada and Mr. Masaki Koizumi, our outside company auditors on June 27, 2012 and with Mr. Junnosuke Furukawa as our outside director on June 28, 2011 and, respectively, under which we limit the liability of outside directors in accordance to the rules defined in Article 427 of the Corporation Law of Japan.
+Under the terms of the agreements on limited liability of outside directors and auditors for damages sustained by us as a result of their actions is limited on a aggregate of ¥10 million.
+The agreements on limited liability are automatically renewed if the outside directors and auditors are re-elected and terminate when the outside directors and auditors subject to the agreements on limited liability become a director, executive officer or employee of the Company.
 The full English translation of the Agreement on Limited Liability is filed as Exhibit 4.5 of this annual report.